Borgo San Dalmazzo concentration camp: German period

 The camp was established on 18 September 1943, ten days after the surrender of Italy to the Allies, in a former Alpini barracks of the Royal Italian Army near the railway station of Borgo.
 Up to the Italian surrender, Jews of Italian nationality and refugees from other European nations had lived in relative safety in Italy and the parts of Southern France occupied by Italy.
 After the Italian surrender, German forces already in the country began an occupation and ordered all non-Italian nationals in the area to present themselves to the occupation authorities.
-With local assistance, a large number of the Jewish refugees managed to hide, but 349 people (201 men and 148 women) either presented to the authorities or were captured and moved to Borgo San Dalmazzo concentration camp.
+With local assistance, a large number of the Jewish refugees managed to hide, but 349 people (201 men and 148 women) either presented to the authorities or were captured and moved to the Borgo San Dalmazzo concentration camp.
 Many were caught by the 1st SS Panzer Division while trying to cross the French border into Italy at Ventimiglia.

 Conditions in the camp were far less severe than in other, similar camps, and medical assistance was available to the inmates at the hospitals of Borgo and, for more severe cases, Cuneo.
 Despite a number of successful escapes from the camp, conditions did not worsen much for the inmates.
 On 9 November 1943, most of the Jews of Italian nationality were released for reasons unknown.
 On 21 November, the 328 non-Italian Jews remaining in the camp were, on orders from the Gestapo office in Nice, taken to the nearby train station, put in freight cars, and taken to either Fossoli di Carpi or Drancy, France.
-These included the 41 inmates that were, at the time, recovering in the hospital of Borgo.
+These included the 41 inmates who were, at the time, recovering in the hospital of Borgo.
 Inmates who were at Cuneo hospital were protected and hidden by the hospital staff and were not removed.

 Many of those saved from deportation were helped by a local Catholic priest, Don Raimondo Viale, who provided food, shelter and, eventually, an opportunity to escape to Switzerland.
-His efforts were honored when he was named as one of the Righteous Among the Nations by Yad Vashem in August 2000.
+His efforts were honoured when he was named as one of the Righteous Among the Nations by Yad Vashem in August 2000.

 In three stages, on 7 December, 17 December and 27 January, the prisoners at Fossoli di Carpi and Drancy were deported to Auschwitz concentration camp.
 It is estimated that no more than twelve of the people formerly kept at the camp survived to see liberation at the end of the war.
 Following the deportations of 21 November, the camp was shut down for a short period.